 The report also analyzed influences on airfare pricing to help inform the decisions that keep travelers awake at night.
 Greg Schulze, Expedia Group’s Senior Vice President, Commercial Strategy and Services explained that many people find it incredibly difficult and time consuming to make travel decisions: “Research tells us that travelers often make up to 50 searches before deciding on a flight.
 Our analysis of more than 50 billion2 flight searches can help all travelers in the hunt for the right flight at the right price,” Mr. Schulze said.

-Start your journey on a Thursday or Friday
+Start your journey on a Thursday or Friday when to book a flight

 Global trends show ATPs for most economy and premium cabin travel are lowest for flights departing on a Thursday or Friday.
 Travelers can save around 10% on airfares simply by choosing flights that take off on Thursday or Friday.